Columbia, Missouri: History

 The roots of Columbia's three economic foundations—education, medicine, and insurance— can be traced to the city's incorporation in 1821.
 Original plans for the town set aside land for a state university.
 In 1833, Columbia Baptist Female College opened, which later became Stephens College.
 Columbia College, distinct from today's and later to become the University of Missouri, was founded in 1839.
 When the state legislature decided to establish a state university, Columbia raised three times as much money as any competing city, and James S. Rollins donated the land that is today the Francis Quadrangle.
 Soon other educational institutions were founded in Columbia, such as Christian Female College, the first college for women west of the Mississippi, which later became Columbia College.

 The city benefited from being a stagecoach stop of the Santa Fe and Oregon trails, and later from the Missouri–Kansas–Texas Railroad.
 In 1822, William Jewell set up the first hospital.
 In 1830, the first newspaper began; in 1832, the first theater in the state was opened; and in 1835, the state's first agricultural fair was held.
 By 1839, the population of 13,000 and wealth of Boone County was exceeded in Missouri only by that of St. Louis County, which, at that time, included the City of St. Louis.

+The first movie shown in Columbia was screened in the Haden Opera House.

 Columbia's infrastructure was relatively untouched by the Civil War.
 As a slave state, Missouri had many residents with Southern sympathies, but it stayed in the Union.
 The majority of the city was pro-Union; however, the surrounding agricultural areas of Boone County and the rest of central Missouri were decidedly pro-Confederate.
 Because of this, the University of Missouri became a base from which Union troops operated.
 No battles were fought within the city because the presence of Union troops dissuaded Confederate guerrillas from attacking, though several major battles occurred at nearby Boonville and Centralia.